Best savings accounts February 2023

 How to choose the best savings account

-Savers searching for top rates may wish to consider some less familiar brands such as challenger banks, as these are currently paying many of the top returns on short-term savings deals.
+Savers searching for top rates might wish to consider some less familiar brands such as challenger banks, as these are currently paying many of the top returns on short-term savings deals.

 So, if you’re not on a fixed-term account, it may be good to move accounts more often to keep the best rates.

-“Product choice across the savings spectrum also improved, getting closer to levels not seen since March 2020,” she adds.
+“Product choice across the savings spectrum also improved, getting closer to levels not seen since March 2020."

 Moneyfacts saw the highest level of saving accounts being offered to customers since March 2020, with 1,754 saving deals to choose from.